 All degrees of the University are accredited by the WASC Senior College and University Commission.
-The Commission for Collegiate Nursing Education (CCNE) accredits the RN/BSN, LVN/BSN, and MSN nursing programs.
+The Commission for Collegiate Nursing Education (CCNE) accredits the RN/BSN (p.
+91), LVN/BSN (p.
+87), and MSN (p.
+164) nursing programs.

 Location

 Holy Names University is located on 60 wooded acres in the Oakland hills.
 Its site provides a breathtaking view of Oakland and the San Francisco Bay.
 Nestled among the hills, the campus provides a quiet, safe, and extremely beautiful study atmosphere.
 At the same time, students are within easy reach of a variety of cultural, educational, and recreational opportunities within the Bay Area.